1. To ‘roll with the punches‘ means to adapt to the hardships one may unexpectedly run into.

 2. A boxing term that means to move one’s body or head in such a way so as to decrease the force of impact of the opponent’s incoming punches.

 Example: I recently lost my job, one that I had for years.
 It feels odd waking up and not having to go to work.
 This is a troubling situation I’m in, but I’m trying to roll with the punches while I search for a new job.

 The Origin Of ‘Rolling With The Punches’

-The earliest quote that I could find of this phrase is from the early 20th century.
-This example is from a newspaper called The Boston Daily Globe, 1903.
-The expression is used in connection with boxing, which is unsurprising given that it came from this sport.
-Anyways, in a part of the newspaper, a summary is given of a recent sparring match, and it reads:
+The earliest quote that I could find of this phrase is from the early 20th century, and it is used in connection with boxing.
+This example is from a newspaper called The Boston Daily Globe, 1903, in a section that is giving a summary of a recent sparring match.
+It reads:

 “He repeated the blow a few seconds later and also clubbed Johnson on the cheek . . .
 Johnson allowed his head to roll with the punches and was not hurt.
 Johnson’s round.”

-While the phrase remains as a boxing term today, it has also developed a figurative meaning where a person ‘rolls’ with the problems they might unexpectedly run into.
+While the expression remains as a boxing term today, it has also developed a figurative meaning where a person ‘rolls’ with the problems they might unexpectedly run into.

-- Taylor’s car broke down on his way to work, so he rolled with the punches and called a taxi.
+- While heading home from the gym, Taylor’s car broke down, so he rolled with the punches by calling a taxi.

-- The sprinklers to Amelia’s front yard were broken, so she decided to roll with the punches by using the hose instead.
+- Amelia’s front yard sprinklers stopped working, so she decided to roll with the punches by watering with the hose instead.

 - My neighbor’s are having a party and blasting loud music; they rarely do this so I’ll just tough it out and put in ear plugs.